pretix/pretix-docs/docs/guides/products/index.md

 In order to create time slots, you have to create a number of "dates" in the event series.
 Navigate to :navpath:Your event → :fa3-calendar: Dates: and click the :btn-icon:fa3-plus:Create many new dates: button.
 Enter a pattern for your opening days.
-If your venue opens every week from Tuesday to Sunday in January of 2027, enter the following pattern:
+If your venue opens every week from Tuesday to Saturday in January of 2027, enter the following pattern:
 "Repeat every `1` `week(s)`, starting at `2027-01-01`"
 Check the boxes for Tuesday, Wednesday, Thursday, Friday, and Saturday.
 Select "Repeat until" and enter `2027-01-31` into the field.